TommasoBelluzzo/SystemicRisk/README.md

   * detecting and removing outliers;
   * removing rows with NaNs or filling the gaps through interpolation.

-* It is not mandatory to include financial time series used by measures that are excluded from computations.
-Optional financial time series used by measures that are included in computations can be omitted, as long as their related contributions aren't necessary.
-Below a list of required and optional time series for every category of measures:
+* It is not mandatory to include financial time series used by excluded measures.
+Optional financial time series used by included measures can be omitted, as long as their related contribution isn't necessary.
+Below a list of required and optional time series for each category of measures:

   * **Component Measures:**
     * *Required:* shares.